 Pour the sauce over the chicken and peppers, garnish with fennel fronds.

 The sauce is very spicy.
 I served it on the side.
-The chicken and vegetables are flavorful and have tolerable heat, but the sauce brings that heat to another level.
-I wasn’t able to handle it.
+The chicken and vegetables are flavorful and have tolerable heat, but the sauce brings the heat to another level; I wasn’t able to handle it.
 Everyone else couldn’t get enough of it.
 I though my husband was going to drink it!